sidd-satish/Zendesk-assignment/README.md

 There are unit test cases created for each of the helper function methods in handle_data.py.
 Some of the functions internally call other functions.
 So I have not written unit test cases for those functions.

+Screenshots have been added in the Screenshots folder to showcase how the project works.

 # Bonus

 For the bonus part, my idea was to use a new graph that took into consideration - DT, CG and CE lines do not operate.
 So the graph created for Part 1 could be used for finding routes through the day and the new graph could be used for finding routes during night hours.
 I however, haven't yet been able to complete that piece of code and hence will not be committing that code along with this piece of code.
 I will commit it, once I have a working solution.